the UM's Information Literacy Framework

 • question and evaluate the reliability of sources;

-• Reuse information in an ethical, responsible, and lawful manner.
+• reuse information in an ethical, responsible, and lawful manner;

-A tool for the entire university community
+A tool for the entire academic community

 • To librarians, who play a key role in the acquisition and development of these skills;